VipsSharma/MIT-6.006-Introduction-to-Algorithms/lec1/classProblems/README.md

 ## PEAK FINDER PROBLEM

-Find a peak in given set of input if exists where an element is a peak if it is greater then or equal to it's neighbour elements
+Find a peak in given set of input if exists where an element is a peak if it is greater than or equal to it's neighbour elements

 ### Solutions for 1D Peak Finder Problem